yillivs/Pi-Webapp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` from /frontend to start Angular development server.
+Start the express server running `node api.js` or `nodemon api.js` from the top-level directory.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You will need an instance of Mongodb running with the database name as `serverSentinel`.

 ## Code scaffolding